Advanced Vocab Words - Set 8 Flashcards

 189

-# Which vocabulary word means the following? adj. skillful, competent ## Footnote *Hint: starts with "a"*
+# Name the vocab term: adj. skillful, competent ## Footnote *Hint: starts with "a"*

 adroit ## Footnote synonyms: adept, apt, expert, skillful, proficient His _adroit_ handling of the situation impressed everyone.